Ariana Grande’s ‘Thank U, Next’ Director Shares How The Video Came Together

-Hannah Lux Davis, who has directed many of Ariana Grande’s music videos, said the concept for the “Thank U, Next” video came together in about ten minutes, Buzzfeed News is reporting.
-Davis was sitting on the floor of Grande’s apartment in October when Grande showed her the new song, and they immediately began to brainstorm.
+Hannah Lux Davis, who has directed many of Ariana Grande’s music videos, said the concept for the “Thank U, Next” video came together in about 10 minutes, Buzzfeed News is reporting.
+Davis was sitting on the floor of Grande’s apartment in October when Grande played her the new song, and they immediately began to brainstorm.
 Grande came up with the Mean Girls homage, as she wanted to put a positive spin on the movie’s “Burn Book.”
 While the “Burn Book” contains insults in the movie, Grande opted to feature a book that was filled with positive comments on her ex-boyfriends.

 The comments in the book were intended to be subtle, where fans would have to pause and zoom in to clearly read them.
 Sure enough, fans did just that, and the humorous messages written in the book were deciphered.
-According to Davis, it was Grande who came up with the comment “could still get it” on rapper Big Sean’s page, and also her idea to write “HUUUUUUUGE!” on ex-fiancee Pete Davidson’s page.
+According to Davis, it was Grande who came up with the comment “could still get it” on rapper Big Sean’s page, and also her idea to write “HUUUUUUUGE!” on ex-fiance Pete Davidson’s page.
 Grande also writes “Sorry I dipped” on Davidson’s page in the video.
 Davis said that was not planned and that Grande improvised it.

 While Mean Girls was the initial concept, Grande quickly decided to add homages to the films 13 Going on 30, Legally Blonde, and Bring it On.
 Davis says these are all some of Grande’s favorite movies.